Architectural Review for Residential Development

 Principles and Standards Review

-In their consideration of applications for architectural review, the Building Inspector, Plan Commission, and Architectural Review Board shall consider and evaluate the propriety of granting the approval in terms of the effect of the application on the general purposes for which architectural approval is required.
-The Building Inspector, Plan Commission, and Architectural Review Board (as applicable) in the review, approval or denial of the Architectural Review Application use the following principles and standards for architectural review.
+In their consideration of applications for architectural review, the Community Development Director, Plan Commission, and Architectural Review Board shall consider and evaluate the propriety of granting the approval in terms of the effect of the application on the general purposes for which architectural approval is required.
+The Community Development Director, Plan Commission, and Architectural Review Board (as applicable) in the review, approval or denial of the Architectural Review Application use the following principles and standards for architectural review.
 These are also intended to be a design aid for builders and owners to use in the preparation of architectural plans.
 A Building Permit shall not be issued for any single-family residence, two-family residential structure, multiple-family residential structure, or nonresidential building which does not meet the requirements of this Section.
 In addition, no building or remodeling of a building which is located in the area subject to the Grafton Downtown Master Plan as adopted by the Village of Grafton Plan Commission on February 23, 1999, shall be permitted unless said building or proposed remodeling complies with the downtown master plan design guidelines included in that master plan.
-To implement the Ordinance, the following architectural review principles and guidelines are established:

 Important Building Plan Submittal Checklist